Monday, 25 June 2012

 Dulwich were being shut down by a masterful display from midfield brothers Kevin and Casey Maclaren.
 The home side were doing plenty of whinging, but the referee stood firm.
 Hendon missed a couple of good opportunities before they made their fine display count.

 Oliyide again caused havoc down the left before delivering his cross to the feet of Niko Muir, who was given time to turn and shoot and to find the bottom corner of the net with his effort.
-I celebrated with a half time pint!
+I celebrated with a halftime pint!

-Straight after the restart Hendon were awarded a free kick just outside the box.
+Straight after the restart, Hendon were awarded a free kick just outside the box.
 Spencer McCall shaped to shoot but he laid the ball wide to Luke Tingay who’ effort was deflected past a stranded Preston Edwards in the Hamlet goal.

 Dulwich tried their utmost to try and get back into the match, but Hendon’s collective effort wasn’t going to give way.
-The home side were unfortunate when substitute Alex Teniola saw his shot come back off the inside of the post.
+The home side was unfortunate when substitute Alex Teniola saw his shot come back off the inside of the post.

-In the end it was a much deserved victory for the Dons.
+In the end, it was a much deserved victory for the Dons.
 I hung around for a pint and had a very pleasant chat with Kevin Maclaren who had been near to my hometown of Scarborough a week or so earlier for a family occasion.

 The chip shop between the ground and station provided me with my tea before I headed off into the city to meet my mates Steve Barnes and Steve Speller who’d watched another dismal home performance from Leyton Orient in the Wenlock Arms and then The Fountain for plenty of libation.